 You can use social proof, just like product recommendations, in various ways both on-site and off-site to gain the trust of your shoppers.
 If you want to send highly personalised email campaigns just like Amazon does, there’s no reason not to take advantage of social proof to improve your campaign’s performance and generate more online revenue.

-Firstly, we'll look into why personalised email campaigns convert better, and then we'll discuss 3 types of personalised email campaigns you can send to your shoppers this Q4.
+Firstly, we'll look into why personalised email campaigns convert better, and then we'll discuss 3 types of personalised email campaigns you can send to your shoppers.

 How to master the art of personalised email campaigns